Ultimate Chatbot Guide: Create chatbots to assist your customers 24/7

-Intercom gives its users 14 days to test the service functionality.
+Intercom gives its customers 14 days to test the service functionality.
 But you’ll have to provide your credit card details for it.

-Drift is a platform that mostly aims to facilitate the work of the sales team.
+Drift is a digital service that mostly aims to facilitate the work of the sales team.
 For this, they offer a chatbot.
-It will help your agents with visitor engagement and lead qualification.
+It will support your agents operations aimed to increase visitor engagement and lead qualification.
 So later you could convert more visitors into buyers.